IBM-Security/verify-keycloak-integration/hld.md

 end
 -->

-#### 5.2.3 As a Keycloak end user (Jessica), I want to be able to sign in to my account using IBM Verify and QR Code verification as passwordless authentication
+#### 5.2.3.
+As a Keycloak end user (Jessica), I want to be able to sign in to my account using IBM Verify and QR Code verification as passwordless authentication.

 Once Jessica has completed IBM Verify enrollment, she can now opt in to authenticate by scanning a QR code with her IBM Verify mobile app.
 She should be given an option to sign in using traditional methods as well, as there is no way to know whether all users have setup IBM Verify.
 See the below sequence diagram for what that flow will look like: